-A similar profile, which has brilliant chances in the Fall, may be be rejected at Spring.
+A similar profile, which has brilliant chances in the Fall, may be rejected in the Spring.

-Moreover, internship is an important phase in the Masters journey because
+Moreover, internship in the US is an important phase in the Master’s journey because:

-Most core courses are offered in Fall.
-So, if you enroll in a Spring session, you may find it a little difficult to plan your coursework which will indirectly affect your performance during the Masters course.
+Most core courses in the US are offered in Fall.
+So, if you enrol in a Spring session, you may find it a little difficult to plan your coursework which will indirectly affect your performance during the Masters course.
 Finding the right projects, ideal internships and final placements are a lot dependent on the kind of subjects that you choose.

-Most of the on campus jobs are filled in Fall, due to the fact that most of the students leave the University by graduating in Summer or Spring.
+Most of the on campus jobs in the US are filled in Fall, due to the fact that most of the students leave the University by graduating in Summer or Spring.
 Also, new positions may be available due to expansion of any facilities that kick off in Fall.